Joan of England, Queen of Sicily, Countess of Toulouse

 King Richard I of England and his sister Joan greeting King Philip Augustus II of France, Credit – Wikipedia

 Voyages on storm-tossed ships on the Mediterranean Sea.
 Being held captive and penniless by your husband’s successor and then being gallantly rescued by your brother.
 Being marooned and nearly captured after a strong storm and again being gallantly rescued by your brother.
-Accompanying your brother, along with his new wife, on the Crusades in the Holy Land.
-Being offered by your gallant brother as a bride to the brother of the man who led the Islamic opposition in the Crusade.
-Being left to deal with a rebellion while you are pregnant.
-Sounds like the imagination of an author for a new book, but in reality, it is the life of Joan of England, the youngest daughter of King Henry II of England and Eleanor of Aquitaine.
+Accompanying your brother and his new wife on the Crusades in the Holy Land.
+Being offered by your gallant brother as a bride to the brother of the man who led the Islamic opposition in the Crusade and being left to deal with a rebellion while you are pregnant.
+It sounds like an author’s imagination for a new book, but in reality, it is the life of Joan of England, the youngest daughter of King Henry II of England and Eleanor of Aquitaine.
 However, Joan does have prominent roles in Sharon Penman‘s wonderful novels Devil’s Brood and Lionheart where she is referred to as Joanna.

 Joan, sometimes called Joanna, was born at Château d’Angers in the County of Anjou, now in France in October 1165.
 She was the third and youngest daughter and the seventh of eight children of King Henry II of England, who was also Count of Anjou, Count of Maine, Duke of Normandy, Duke of Aquitaine, and Count of Nantes – all territories in France – and Eleanor of Aquitaine who was Duchess of Aquitaine and Countess of Poitou in her own right.
 Joan grew up in her mother’s court at the Palace of Poitiers, the seat of the Counts of Poitou and Dukes of Aquitaine, and also at Winchester Castle and/or Sarum Castle in England during part of the time her father kept her mother imprisoned because of her participation in the Revolt of 1173-1174.